 Employers may have additional disclosure and authorization requirements under applicable state laws.

-Below are some best-practice guidelines regarding disclosure and authorization forms compiled by industry experts as well as the Federal Trade Commission (FTC):
+Below are some best-practice guidelines regarding disclosure and authorization forms compiled by industry experts as well as the Federal Trade Commission (FTC) and recent court decisions:

 - Don’t include language that claims to release you from liability for conducting, obtaining, or using the background screening report.